salmanzafar949/MQTT-Laravel/Readme.md

 * Now you can also set Client_id of your choice and if you don't want just simply don't use or set it to null
 * Set QOS flag directly from config file
 * Set Retain flag directly from config file
+* Addition of Helper functions to make development more easy

 ## Enable the package (Optional)